 Also, check for broken studs, rim damage, loose nuts, cracks and other tire damage.

 50 Hours of Operation (Weekly)

-NOTE:

-You must read and understand the warnings and basic safety rules, found in Safety Information, page 2-1 of this manual, before performing any operation or maintenance procedures.
+NOTE: You must read and understand the warnings and basic safety rules, found in Safety Information, operation or maintenance procedures.

 For additional engine maintenance guidelines, see the engine manual furnished with this crane.